acierto/email-inputs/README.md

 }
 ```

-Each of this field is of type array.
+Each of these fields is of type array.
 * *added* - contains the information of lastly added emails.
 Take the situation when *replaceAll* method was invoked.
 It will calculate the difference which emails were before and which are now and add only missing ones.
 * *inputs* - the final state of all emails after all modifications